-Upon completion of this offering, the holders of approximately warrant (based on an assumed initial public offering price of \$ ber shares), or their transferees, will be entitled to rights with respect to the registration of their shares under the Securities Act.
-Registration of their shares under the Securities Act.
-Registration of their shares under the Securities Act, except for shares purchased by affiliates, immediately upon the effectiveness of the registration of those shares.
+Upon completion of this offering, the holders of approximately 15,907,568 shares of our common stock, including shares issuable upon the exercise of a warrant, or their transferees, will be entitled to rights with respect to the registration of their shares under the Securities Act.
+Registration of their shares under the Securities Act would result in the shares becoming freely tradeable without restriction under the Securities Act, except for shares purchased by affiliates, immediately upon the effectiveness of the registration of those shares.
 See "Description of Capital Stock - Registration Rights."